vman-tool/vman3-documentation/docs/User-Manual/PCVA.md

 ## Coded VA

-Under this Mini-tab the coder will be abale to see all VA records they have coded for.
+Under this Mini-tab, the coder will be abale to see all VA records which have been coded.

 ## Discordants

-The Discordants tab allows coders to view VA records that have been flagged due to discrepancies in the assigned causes of death.
-To ensure accuracy and consensus, two or more coders are assigned the same VA records to review.
-This collaborative approach helps ensure that the cause of death is determined through agreement among professionals.
+The Discordants tab allows coders to view VA records that have been flagged due to mis-matching of the underlying cause of death.

-If the causes of death do not match, both coders will find the record in their Discordants tab.
-They will then have the opportunity to review the record again and discuss the differences until they reach a consensus.
+If the cause of death does not match, both coders will find the record in their Discordant tab.
+Coders will then have the opportunity to review the record again and discuss the differences until they reach a consensus.
 Once a uniform agreement is reached, either one or both coders will amend their coding sheets to align with the agreed cause of death and resubmit the updated coding for approval.
 This process ensures that the final coding reflects a shared, accurate conclusion.